mochetts/my-vids/README.md

 ## Dev Setup

-You'll need to replace the included `config/development.yml.example` file with `config/development.yml` and fill in all the zype credentails.
+You'll need to replace the included `config/development.yml.example` file with `config/development.yml` and fill in all the zype credentials.

 ## Architecture